How are live and recorded online classes different?

 – Explore tips for asynchronous online teaching and learning

-You’ve probably found this short course because you’re preparing to teach online and are a little unsure about how to do that effectively.
+You’ve probably found this short reader because you’re preparing to teach online and are a little unsure about how to do that effectively.
 Particularly since COVID-19, most recent academic cohorts will have seen much more blended tuition than their predecessors, with major universities taking some courses entirely online.
 So what can you do as a teacher to adapt your classroom content to meet the demands of the twenty-first century?
-Lesson 2 uses five key aspects of lesson planning – content, duration, engagement, availability and accessibility – to explore the different ways in which asynchronous (recorded) and synchronous (live) classes can be improved.
+Chapter 2 uses five key aspects of lesson planning – content, duration, engagement, availability and accessibility – to explore the different ways in which asynchronous (recorded) and synchronous (live) classes can be improved.

 1. Asynchronous Teaching